Beej126/BeejBlog/content/posts/2014-02-08-sql-server-aliasing.md

   <a href="http://www.BeejBlog.com/wp-content/uploads/2014/02/SQL-Server-Configuration-Manager.png" imageanchor="1" style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"><img border="0" src="http://www.BeejBlog.com/wp-content/uploads/2014/02/SQL-Server-Configuration-Manager.png" height="557" width="640" /></a>
 </div>

-  * Done via &#8220;SQL Server Configuration Manager&#8221; > &#8220;SQL Native Client vXY.Z Configuration&#8221; > Aliases
+  * Done via "SQL Server Configuration Manager" > "SQL Native Client vXY.Z Configuration" > Aliases
   * tip: SSMS.exe is a 32bit app (because Visual Studio, upon which it is based, still has a <a href="http://blogs.msdn.com/b/ricom/archive/2009/06/10/visual-studio-why-is-there-no-64-bit-version.aspx" target="_blank">well established justification for 32bit</a>) and therefore it depends on the (32bit) Client Configuration node above to find your server alias
   * For mainstream sql server network client API based connections there is no need to put this alias anywhere else (i.e. not in DNS/hosts file nor AD computers)
-  * tip: in AD trusted login context, it seems mandatory to use the name of the actual SQL Server host machine vs just the corresponding ip address; otherwise i would always get bonked with &#8220;Login failed.
-The login is from an untrusted domain and cannot be used with Windows authentication.&#8221;
+  * tip: in AD trusted login context, it seems mandatory to use the name of the actual SQL Server host machine vs just the corresponding ip address; otherwise i would always get bonked with "Login failed.
+The login is from an untrusted domain and cannot be used with Windows authentication."